-Secretariat: It might be better to insert old para 10 (d) here rather than as $5 (d)^{21}$ .
+Secretariat: It might be better to insert old para 10 (d) referring to the commercial whaling moratorium here rather than as 5 (d) 16 .

 16. Contracting Governments shall ensure that all whales [taken in any commercial whaling and aboriginal subsistence whaling] are fully utilised to the extent possible.
 [The meat and products of whales are to be used exclusively for local consumption.]
 [Meat and whale products derived from scientific permit whaling should not be sold or offered for sale.]
+[7]